Polkadot-Blockchain-Academy/pba-content/syllabus/00-Security/Web3UserCentricSecurity.md

 ## Polkadot Vault

-Polkadot Vault is a software app that transforms an Android or iOS device in an airgapper hardware wallet.
+Polkadot Vault is a software app that transforms an Android or iOS device in an airgapped hardware wallet.
 The wallet is not connected to the net or even to the device which is interacting with the blockchain.
 The signing of the transactions is made by a series of QR communications between computer and the Vault Device.

 ![](img/Web3Sec/vault.jpg)